replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 ## Install in an Online Environment

-To install the admin console on a cluster created by the Kubernetes installer, run the installation script provided by the application vendor.
+To install an application and the admin console on a cluster created by the Kubernetes installer, run the installation script provided by the application vendor.

 **Example:**